Skip to main content

 What does a normal cortisol level chart by age look like?

 A normal cortisol level chart by age shows how cortisol values shift throughout the day and across different life stages.
-For adults, a typical chart lists:
+For adults, as confirmed by the Cleveland Clinic, a typical chart lists:

 • Morning (6–8 AM): 5–23 µg/dL